 We integrate different free third-party data sources with the aedifion.io platform that allow augmenting your building's data with, e.g., weather data.

-We integrate localized weather data from the DarkSky weather service.
+We integrate localized weather data for all projects.
 Weather data is accessible and visualizable on the platform like any other datapoint on the platform.
 It includes measured data as well as predictions with different horizons of several meteorological conditions such as temperature or dew point.

 aedifion.io is able to connect to customers' Microsoft Exchange servers.
 A typical use case is to take information on resources to find better control decisions, e.g. such as bookings of seminar rooms to control their HVAC systems.